<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.0 Transitional//EN">

 <P><STRONG>Foreign language programming </STRONG>has traditionally presented

-programming issues for broadcasters.&nbsp; In the&nbsp;1970s and&nbsp;1980s,
+programming issues for broadcasters.
+In the 1970s and 1980s,

 there were multiple cases where broadcasters actually lost licenses because